Implementing Median Algorithm with Two Binary Heaps

 Second, TreeSet

 does not provide an API to quickly calculate elements by rank.
-For example, if I want to find the 5th largest element in a TreeSet
+For instance, if I want to find the 5th largest element in a TreeSet

 , there is no ready-made method to achieve this.